 Grains and Canned Foods

-- If stored properly in airtight containers, most whole-grain flours and meals will keep for 1 to 3 months on a cool, dry pantry shelf or 2 to 6 months in the freezer.
+- If stored properly in airtight containers, whole-grain flour will keep for 3 to 6 months in a cool, dry pantry shelf or 6 to 8 months in the freezer.

 - Once canned foods have been opened, transfer them to a clean, covered container before refrigerating.
 You can refrigerate opened canned foods in the can if covered, but flavor may be affected.

-- Refrigerate promptly – even if leftovers are still warm – to ensure they don't enter the danger zone, between 40°F and 140°F.
+- Refrigerate promptly to ensure leftovers don't enter the danger zone between 40°F and 140°F.

-- Store large amounts of leftovers in several small, shallow containers to cool faster.
+- For large amounts of leftovers, store them in several small, shallow containers to cool faster.

 - Carefully date leftovers and keep them at the front of the refrigerator where you can see them and use them right away.